galicians/elasticSearchFinalVersion/README.md

 ## CSS styling:
     - Mobile first responsive design, then tablets and then desktop
     - Tested on major browsers
-    - Still pending issues with word count, clearly room from improvement

 ##Resources to eleborate structure:
     - http://www.johnpapa.net/angular-app-structuring-guidelines/